INCREDIBLE HORIZONS

 charlotte playpen

-Here’s how we used the corral over the years in a larger outdoor space with our two other babies.
+Here’s how they used the corral over the years in a larger outdoor space with our two other babies.
 The kiddy corral had stakes that you could sink into the ground to hold it steady, and we sometimes used umbrellas to keep it shaded.
 There’s a tarp underneath the blankets.

 resizedearl-and-baby-maddie-2